-Somewhere between 2000 when I left home, and 2013 (when I had a bit of a life changing moment watching a triathlon for the first time) I managed to pile on the weight and was around 104kg at my heaviest.
-I was also a heavy smoker and had not exercised over that period (beside the odd 3-4 day attempt to lose weight here and there!)
+Somewhere between 2000 when I left home, and 2013 (when I had a bit of a life changing moment watching a triathlon for the first time) I managed to gain a significant amount of weight and was around 104kg at my heaviest.
+I was also a pack a day smoker and did not exercise over that period (beside the odd 3-4 day attempt to lose weight here and there).
+Although I was very successful in my corporate life, I was extremely overweight, unhealthy and unhappy.

-In January 2014 I rode a bike for the first time since primary school and swam laps of a pool for the first time since high school.
+On the 2nd of January 2014 I rode a bike for the first time since primary school and swam laps of a pool for the first time since high school.
 I ran more kilometres in 2014 than I had run in the prior 14 years.
-I am 42kg lighter now than I was before I discovered triathlon.
+I am 42kg lighter now than I was before I discovered the sport of triathlon.

-Who would have thought at the age of 34 that I would be calling myself a Professional Triathlete.
-I am passionate about helping and inspiring others to show that they too can change if they want it badly enough.
+I am extremely passionate about helping others, to show that it is possible to completely change the course of your life if you want it badly enough.
 It is not too late and it is not too hard.

 Here is an interactive timeline of my journey.
-I hope that it proves to you, or someone you know, that anything is possible.
+I hope that it proves to you, or someone you know, that a better, healthier and more fulfilling life is possible.

 These stats although taken in 2011 sometime were my starting point (my starting point may have actually been worse than this as at my heaviest I was 104kg).
 You can see there is nothing positive here.
 My blood pressure is high, I am by definition obese.
 I remember having to ride a stationary bike for a few mins in these tests and I started puffing straight away.
 I was smoking close to a packet of cigarettes a day.